 So this is an impressive list of health problems but at what airborne particle count do health effects occur, and are they likely to affect me?

-Recent studies have shown that serious effects of small particulate air pollution (PM2.5), for instance, heart attacks and strokes, are seen at even low levels within the EPA safe range.
-A similar finding of increasing risk with fine particle exposure even at low levels was found in a study of 652 cities.
+Although it is not well known, the studies of the impact of fine airborne particles, PM 2.5, on human health are looking more and more serious.
+For instance, heart attacks and strokes, are seen at even low levels within the EPA safe range.
+A similar finding of increasing risk of dying with fine particle exposure even at low levels was found in a study of 652 cities.
 These findings were published in the world’s top cardiac journal Circulation and top medical journal The New England Journal of Medicine.
-That there are two studies showing the same feature also strengthens the finding.

-However, the really important observation is that these effects are apparent at levels of particles in the air that we think of as “normal” well below the limits at which “pollution” starts.
+However, the really important observation is that these effects are apparent at levels of particles in the air that we think of as “normal”, well below the limits at which “pollution” starts.
+So we may need to change our attitudes away from only those in polluted areas needing air purifiers, towards the possiblility of everyone potentially benefiting from breathing purified air for at least part of their day.

 Here you can find further details on the health effects of air pollution.